 Everyone from animal producers through consumers of animal products have a vested interest in promoting sound biosecurity practices on farms.
-Visitors and agricultural service personnel should be proactive and to ensure their actions do not jeopardize biosecurity of farms they visit or service.
-Animal exhibitions are important venues for educating the public regarding livestock.
-Animals that return to the farm following shows or sales could be a source for bringing infectious agents onto a farm.
+Visitors and agricultural service personnel should be proactive and ensure that their actions do not jeopardize the health and safety of the farms they visit or service.
+Fairs and animal exhibitions are important venues for educating the public regarding livestock health and biosecurity.
+Animals that return to a farm after a show, or that come from a sales/auction arena, could be a source of infectious agents.

 How is biosecurity risk recognized?

 Assessing the risk of introducing and transmitting infectious disease in animal agriculture systems is complex.
 Factors such as the existing prevalence of the pathogen (infectious organism) in the general population and in the herd, the number and location of susceptible animals, and likelihood that new infections will be established must be evaluated.
 Disease risk classification is based on such diverse factors as pathogen virulence, environment, geographic distribution, economic impact, population dynamics, different animal species interactions, and susceptibility of individuals, strains, or lines.
 Animal disease organisms are often categorized into four risk groups, based on their existing prevalence and likelihood for spread:

 - Organism is usually enzootic*, and only cause mild disease.
 Unlikely to spread significantly or rapidly.
 Official control programs rarely implemented.

 - Organism is usually enzootic.
 Infection may result in no more than moderate disease, with limited spread.
 These pathogens may or may not be the target of an official control program.